 Cannabis & CBD Edibles: Understanding current testing methods and resources available to support new users

-This webinar will introduce the audience to the cannabis and CBD industry and the analytical challenges of testing edible samples.
+This webinar introduces the audience to the cannabis and CBD industry and the analytical challenges of testing edible samples.
 Driven by the widespread adoption of cannabis & CBD products, the opportunity for scientists to support this market is significant but must be approached with scientific care as the pitfalls due to the matrix interference, trace level detection requirements and limited standardized methodology make this task challenging.
-The focus will be placed on the analytical methods and instrumentation required to test edibles for pesticide residues, residual solvents, terpenes, and cannabinoids.
+The focus is placed on the analytical methods and instrumentation required to test edibles for pesticide residues, residual solvents, terpenes, and cannabinoids.

 Key learning points:

 - How edibles are formulated and then tested for THC and CBD